SEIR-0911/u4_django_fullstack/README.md

-# SEIR621 Django Full Stack Build
+# SEIR 1003 Django Full Stack Build

 With our Django REST API lab done we have completed all of the lessons for our cohort.
 By now you are hopefully thinking of what you'd like to build for your Capstone project, both in the content of the project, and which frameworks you want to use to build it up.
 We have seen the steps required to set up a Convential Relational Database using Python, and using the Rest Framework app to convert it into JSON data.
 It may seem simple at first, but there are a lot of steps that can make it more difficult than you may think.

-For our final lab, we will build up a REST-ful API using Django, and attach it to a front-end built in either React or Vue.
+For our final lab, we will build up a REST-ful API using Django, and attach it to a front-end built in  React or Vue.

 As you may know, Ticketmaster is awful.
 Adding 30% service fees to a sale may seem like a great business model, but might actually be turning away potential customers.
 Luckily, we can use this to our advantage, and take a bit of their market share with our new Tick-iT website.